ExponentialML/Text-To-Video-Finetuning/README.md

 ## Preprocessing your data
 All videos were preprocessed using the script [here](https://github.com/ExponentialML/Video-BLIP2-Preprocessor) using automatic BLIP2 captions.
 Please follow the instructions there.

+If you wish to use a custom dataloader (for instance, a folder of mp4's and captions), you're free to update the dataloader [here](https://github.com/ExponentialML/Text-To-Video-Finetuning/blob/d72e34cfbd91d2a62c07172f9ef079ca5cd651b2/utils/dataset.py#L83).

+Feel free to share your dataloaders for others to use!
+It would be much appreciated.

 ## Configuration
 The configuration uses a YAML config borrowed from [Tune-A-Video](https://github.com/showlab/Tune-A-Video) reposotories.
 Here's the gist of how it works.